 - Mocha Iced Coffee

 - 1 cup milk steamed

-- sugar to taste
+- sugar to taste (optional)

-- Prepare your shots of espresso and pour them into a glass over the sugar (if desired).
+- Prepare your espresso shots and pour them into a glass over the sugar (if desired).

 - Pour the hot frothy foamed milk over the espresso and enjoy!